nackjicholson/aiosql/docs/getting-started.md

 ### From a SQL File

-Below is an example of a _blogs.sql_ file that defines two queries to load.
+Below is a _blogs.sql_ file that defines two queries.

 ```sql
 -- name: get_all_blogs